Small Almaty (river)

 Small Almaty (Кіші Алматы; Малая Алматинка) is a river located in Almaty, the right tributary of the Qaskelen River.
 It originates from the Tuyuksu glacier of the Trans-Ili Alatau Range.
-The river length is 125 km, and its watershed area 710 km².
+The river length is 125 km, and its watershed area 710 km^{2}.
 The main tributaries are Sarysay, Kuigensay, Kimasar, Jarbulaq, Batareika, Butakovka, Qarasu-Turksib, Esentai, Qarasu, and Terenqara.

 History

 In 1854, by a group of Major Peremyshelsky, left bank of the Small Almaty was selected as the most suitable place for the construction of Zailiyskiy fortification.
 Later Cossack families settled here and formed Bolshaya Stanitsa and Malaya Stanitsa.
 From that moment the history of the town of Verny began.
 The Small Almaty River served as the main source of drinking water for the first settlers.

 Physical and geographical features

 The Small Almaty is located in three different landscape zones: mountain, foothill and plain.
-The river channel in the mountain zone is moderately winding, composed of boulder and pebble deposits, width 3–13 m; the river depth is from 0.15 to 0.5 m; average annual flow of the river 0.32 m³/s, at the meteorological station Mynzhilky, 2.3 m³/s.
+The river channel in the mountain zone is moderately winding, composed of boulder and pebble deposits, width 3–13 m; the river depth is from 0.15 to 0.5 m; average annual flow of the river 0.32 m^{3}/s, at the meteorological station Mynzhilky, 2.3 m^{3}/s.

 Small Almaty and its tributaries are mudflow-prone.
 The most catastrophic mudflows were observed in 1921, 1956, and 1973.
 In October 1966, a mudflow control dam was built in the Medeu tract by means of directed explosion in the river basin.

 At the outflow of the Small Almaty Gorge, the river divides into three branches: the Esentai (Vesnovka), the Jarbulaq (Kazachka) and the Small Almaty itself.
 Within Almaty city limits, the Small Almaty flows along the eastern part of the city, its banks are concreted.
-There are 46 lakes, ponds and reservoirs with a total area of 2.5 km² in the river basin.
+There are 46 lakes, ponds and reservoirs with a total area of 2.5 km^{2} in the river basin.